 - maintaining a physical distance of two metres (six feet) from other passengers whenever possible.

 Please note that the Public Health Branch strongly recommends that the following groups of persons not wear face coverings: children under the age of two, persons with respiratory difficulties and persons with handicaps or those unable to remove their face covering without the help of another person.

 If you are sick or believe that you have COVID-19, do not take public transit; remain at home.

 Thank you for your understanding and cooperation.

 Access for people with impaired mobility

 An access ramp can be safely deployed at stops identified with the logo of a wheelchair.
-Due to weather conditions, we can not board at any time during the months of November to April.
+Due to weather conditions, we cannot ensure that passengers can board at all times during the months from November to April.
 Stops served year round will be accessible within 48 hours of a snowstorm.

 Users who want to take their bicycles with them on the bus can do so, because a bicycle rack has been installed at the front of every bus.
-It’s a natural thing to do, when you consider Mont-Tremblant’s relationship with the outdoors.
+This seasonal service is available from April to November.
+It’s a natural thing to do, given Mont-Tremblant’s dedication to nature and the outdoors.

 Données GTFS pour utilisation interne.
 Cliquez ici.